rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Learning Paths.md

 ### Exercise 1 - Admin Consent

-Task 1 - Grant admin consent in App registrations (Skip task, option has been removed<br>
+Task 1 - Grant admin consent in App registrations <br>
+Step 1: Click All applications then Demo App <br>

 # NOTE:  At the end of module, remove any policies or security settings.
 Delete all the resources created in the module